Skip to content

 • Uses the Foundry-compatible chat completions path

-• Queries the Foundry deployments API for available models
+• Queries the Foundry deployments API for available models and capability metadata

 • Filters to chat-capable models when populating the model dropdown